 In the role of Administrative Assistant, Stephanie coordinates the daily operations of the office by providing support to our team in all aspects, including intake, referral and screening.
 Stephanie has worked in a variety of professional administrative roles over the last 12 years, and most recently joined our team in October of 2018.

 When she is not working, Stephanie enjoys spending time with her family, spouse Dave, children Abel & Hannah, and Golden Doodle Bailey.
 Stephanie loves to cook, read and relax in her spare time.

 Amie joined our team in 2014 and works in our Salisbury office with rural families in the Salisbury, Petitcodiac and Havelock area.
 Amie graduated from St. Thomas University in 2004 with a Bachelor’s degree with a double major in Criminology and Psychology.
 Amie has over 12 years of experience working with families and children in a variety of different settings.

-Shelley is one of our educators as well as a facilitator of the Terrific Toddler Program and certified in Modified Interactive Guidance with the Infant-Parent Attachment Program.
+Shelley is one of our educators as well as certified in Modified Interactive Guidance with the Infant-Parent Attachment Program.
 She also oversees resources.
 She has worked with this agency since 2013.